 Richmond's curbside Garbage Cart program provides residents with convenient options for waste disposal.
 Household garbage is collected biweekly.
-The Garbage Cart program includes City-provided carts with wheels and lids and is designed to lower costs for residents who are reducing their garbage by recycling their household waste.
+The Garbage Cart program includes City-provided carts with wheels and lids, and is designed to lower costs for residents who are reducing the amount of garbage they produce by recycling their household waste.